 I have so much to say on this subject that I don’t exactly know where to start.
 It’s so important, so extremely close to my heart.

-This isn’t sponsored, I’ve not been asked to write it and I didn’t get it sent to me free in the post!
+This isn’t a sponsored post, I’ve not been asked to write it and no I didn’t get it sent to me free in the post!

-It’s for my Mum and every other woman who went through / or is going through what she did.
+It’s written for my beloved Mum and every other woman who went through / or is going through what she did.
 It is to raise awareness.

 So I’ll start with Maureen …

 Who is she?

 [ thinking back I guess it could have been that time I shaved all my pubic hair off.
 I was bald as a coot and couldn’t look at myself down there for weeks, it resembled a plucked chicken! ]

 Not that we ever really did [ talk about her ] , but we could if we wanted discuss our Maureen’s in public, safe in the knowledge nobody really knew what we were talking about.
 Our Aunt maybe?

 Fast forward 25 years and my beautiful, vicious Mum receives the awful news that she has Vaginal Cancer.
 We joked about it at first [that’s what we as a family do as a coping mechanism] ‘Miss Funny Fanny ‘ but then reality kicks in , the illness takes over and our humour can only take us so far.

 In July this year , 5 years after her initial diagnosis, we lost her to the bloody evil disease.
 She was just 72.

-Ever since that awful day, [months before even ] I’d been feeling helpless, guilty that I was so bloody useless…more than anything I just wanted to do something.
-I wanted to use my voice / the little internet space I occupy to do good.
-Anything to stop other ladies going through the same as what my Mum did.
+Ever since that awful day, [months before even ] I had been feeling extremely helpless, guilty that I was so bloody useless…more than anything I just wanted to do something.
+I wanted to use my voice / the little internet space I occupy to do some good.
+I would do anything to stop other ladies going through the same.

 Since Mum died , my life has quite literally flipped on its head, at times it doesn’t even seem real.
-Nothing’s changed but everything has changed.
+Nothing’s changed yet everything has changed.